Generalized Fisher-Weighted SVD: Scalable Kronecker-Factored Fisher Approximation for Compressing Large Language Models: Numerical Experiments

-Following standard practice in post-training LLM compression methods~\cite{svdllm, asvd}, we use a randomly sampled set of sentences as calibration data to generate gradients for further obtaining the factor matrices.
-For calibration data, we choose the FineWeb dataset~\cite{DBLP:conf/nips/PenedoKALMRW024} due to its high quality and diversity, and collect gradients on a random subsample of size 1024.
-These gradients are then used to obtain $\mathbf{L}_\mathbf{A}$ and $\mathbf{L}_\mathbf{B}$, as well as the data needed for FWSVD.
+Similar to previous works~\citep{svdllm, asvd}, we use a random sampled set of $9{,}600$ samples as calibration data to generate gradients for further obtaining the factor matrices.
+For calibration data, we choose the FineWeb dataset~\citep{DBLP:conf/nips/PenedoKALMRW024} due to its high quality and diversity.
+We collect gradients in a mini-batch manner with batch size of $128$ with $75$ total batches, and Lanczos iterations are performed over these batches.
+Gradients obtained in this manner are then used to compute $\mathbf{L}_\mathbf{A}$ and $\mathbf{L}_\mathbf{B}$, as well as the data needed for FWSVD.
+We emphasize that the batch-averaging operation does not commute with the matrix-vector product.
+Since $\tilde{\mathcal{I}}_F$ is an average of per-batch terms (Eq.~\ref{eq:permuted_fisher}), each Lanczos matvec is computed by applying every per-batch operator individually and only then averaging the results, rather than averaging the gradients first.

 As in LLMs, uniform layer compression can disproportionately degrade performance by over-compressing critical layers and under-utilizing redundancy in less sensitive ones, so it is essential for each method to use a compression configuration that accounts for layer sensitivity.
 For both ASVD and SVD-LLM, we used the corresponding code released by the authors and re-ran the necessary compression pipelines for our checkpoint with all hyperparameters set to default values.
 For our approach, we adopted the method of per-layer importance scores as described in the ASVD work.

-Table~\ref{tab:llama2_compression} and Figure~\ref{fig:mmlu_avg} shows that GFWSVD consistently outperforms both simple and strong baselines across all compression rates.
-In particular, at the most aggressive settings (15–20\% of the original parameters), our method matches or exceeds the accuracy of activation-based methods and shows substantially lower perplexities on both WikiText-2 and PTB.
+Tables~\ref{tab:Llama31_compression_50} and~\ref{tab:Llama2_chat_compression_50} show that on Llama 2 7B and Llama 3.1 8B, and for compression levels up to 50\%, GFWSVD substantially outperforms methods that decompose layers independently, both diagonal FWSVD and activation-aware ASVD.
+If we compare GFWSVD, which relies on parameter correlations within a layer, with Basis Sharing, which captures correlations across layers, GFWSVD outperforms Basis Sharing on Llama 3.1 8B at all compression levels and surpasses it on Llama 2 7B at 20\% and 40\% compression.
+This difference likely stems from stronger inter-layer correlations in the instruction-tuned Llama 3.1 8B model.
+We also observe that GFWSVD and Basis Sharing behave differently across tasks while maintaining consistent trends across compression ratios.
+For example, on PIQA, GFWSVD often surpasses Basis Sharing by nearly 10\%, whereas on OpenBookQA the opposite pattern emerges.
+This suggests that different types of structural dependencies within the model -- parameter-level versus inter-layer relationships -- benefit different categories of tasks.